CodingWarrior33/Scratch-Ye-Heads/README.md

 ### Optimal Solution:

-### Output Format:
-- Make a word file locally and save as `Scratch`
-- Make Sure you save the project as sharable.
-Click on `Share` at the top to make the project sharable.
-- Copy link of the project and save it in the word file with Task 1 as the heading.

 ## Task 2 : Starfish Regeneration ( Estimated Time : 35 mins )

 `In the vast oceanic universe starfishes are the stars in the sky of the shore...`